Many people ask me about starting their mower engine without the blade, so much so, I wrote a post explaining all.

 Small Engine Types

-There are two common engine configurations, the Vertical crankshaft, and the Horizontal crankshaft layout.
+There are two common engine configurations: the Vertical crankshaft and the Horizontal crankshaft layout.
 Vertical and Horizontal crankshaft is self-explanatory.
 The orientation of the crank will naturally lend itself more suitable to one task over another.

 Horizontal Engine

-It’s not possible to turn a Horizontal shaft engine vertically and simply call it a Vertical engine.
-These engines have been designed to operate in their particular configuration.
-For example, most small engine oil systems are splash lube, it relies on splash paddles hitting a puddle of oil at the base of the engine.
+For example, most small engine oil systems are splash lube, which relies on splash paddles hitting a puddle of oil at the base of the engine.
 You can see the problem here.
 But the differences go deeper than that, as we’ll see shortly.

 Horizontal small engines are designed to suit many applications, unlike vertical engines.
 The Horizontal engine is more common generally.
-They are best suited to driving power washers, water pumps, cement mixers, tillers, snowblowers, etc. They are not designed specifically for anyone single purpose and as such will run just as well with or without an attachment on the crankshaft.
+They are best suited to driving power washers, water pumps, cement mixers, tillers, snowblowers, etc.

 Vertical Engine

-Mower engines on the other hand are a little different.
+Mower engines, on the other hand, are a little different.
 They are known as vertical shaft engines.
-Vertical shaft engines by their layout are perfectly adapted to sitting on top of a mower deck with a blade fastened to the crankshaft underneath.
+Vertical shaft engines, by their layout, are perfectly adapted to sitting on top of a mower deck with a blade fastened to the crankshaft underneath.

-Most of these types of engines are designed to have a blade fitted, meaning, the mass of the rotating blade is factored into the overall design of the motor.
+Most of these types of engines are designed to have a blade fitted, meaning the mass of the rotating blade is factored into the overall design of the motor.
 I say most mowers because some manufacturers employ a feature like Toro’s Spin Stop.
-They use a separate control lever to engage the blade.
-This feature allows the engine to run without the blade spinning, useful for propelling the mower across graveled areas.

 Higher-end Honda mowers also sport this feature.
-If your mower has this feature then your engine will comfortably run without a blade attached.
-Likewise, tractor mower engines will run happily without blades attached, since they aren’t designed to have a blade fitted directly to the crankshaft.
+If your mower has this feature, then your engine will comfortably run without a blade attached.
+Likewise, tractor-mower engines will run happily without blades attached since they aren’t designed to have a blade fitted directly to the crankshaft.

 Why Does Mower Need Blade To Start